2.8. Provisions, Contingent Liabilities, Contingent Assets and Commitments

 The Company periodically assesses the financial reliability of its customers, taking into account the current economic trend, business challenges, historic trend of payments, bad debts & ageing of accounts receivables.
 The Company provides Passive Telecom Infrastructure to Telecom Operators in India.
 During previous few years, all telecom companies faced increased pressure on earnings and financing fronts, which in turn adversely impacted financing and fund-raising plans of tower companies.

 The Company considers factors such as track record, size of the institution, market reputation and service standards to select the banks with which its balances and deposits are maintained.
-The Cash and Cash Equivalents balance includes ' 44,000 Lakhs as earmarked pursuant to Arbitration Award in favor of GTL Limited (Refer Note No.36) and ' 13,277 Lakhs (Previous year ' 13,591 Lakhs) earmarked towards Expenditure & Capex as per TRA mechanism.
-The Company does not maintain significant cash and deposit balances other than those required for its day-to-day operations.
+Pursuant to the Hon'ble Supreme Court order dated May 13, 2024 an amount of ' 44,000 lakhs is to be earmarked.
+The Company does not maintain significant cash and deposit balances other than those required for its day-to-day operations, OTS / restructuring and contingencies.

 3) Liquidity Risk

-The Company lost substantial number of tenancies in last decade, due to various events which were beyond management control, such as shutdown / exit of major telecom customers including Aircel Group, Reliance Communications and Tata Tele, Business combination of Vodafone & Idea (VIL), Telenor & Airtel, etc. The Company believes that it has binding long term contractual lock in arrangements with Aircel/other operators and accordingly, continues to pursue its claim of approximately ' 15,31,482 Lakhs arising out these developments.
-One of the Customers, is not paying its monthly invoices raised by the Company on time and delaying the same by Four/Five months.
-Even after continuous followup, apart from making delayed payment, it is unilaterally making deductions.
+The Company lost substantial number of tenancies in last decade, due to various events which were beyond management control, such as shutdown / exit of major telecom customers including Aircel Group, Reliance Communications and Tata Tele, Business combination of Vodafone & Idea (VIL), Telenor & Airtel, etc. The Company believes that it has binding long term contractual lock in arrangements with Aircel/other operators and accordingly, continues to pursue its claim of approximately ' 15,41,651 Lakhs arising out these developments.
+One of the Customers, is not paying its monthly invoices raised by the Company on time and delaying the same by Two/Three months.
+Even after continuous follow¬ up, apart from making delayed payment, some of the customers are unilaterally making deductions.
 Additionally, Other Customer has long pending overdue and there is uncertainty in collection.
-The Company has already initiated the arbitration and recovery proceedings against the defaulting customers.
+The Company has already initiated the arbitration and recovery proceedings against the defaulting customer.

 53. CAPITAL MANAGEMENT: